MeelisM/aws-code-keeper/README.md

 docker-compose up -d
 ```

 Wait for GitLab to start (this may take a few minutes).
-Access the GitLab UI at http://192.168.56.10 (or your configured URL).
-Do not set base url as `http://localhost`.
-It messes up Docker container communication.
+Access the GitLab UI at http://192.168.56.10 (or your configured URL). <br>
+⚠️ **Important:** Do not set the base URL as `http://localhost`.
+It can cause issues with container communication.

-Initial password can be obtained from `config` folder.
+Initial password can be obtained from `config` folder:

 ```bash
 cat config/initial_root_password